GBuenaflor/01azure-asp.netcore-mvc-sql-aks/README.md

 2. AzureDevOps Pipeline triggers
 3. CI Pipeline will build the images and push to container registry either Azure Container Registry or Docker Hub
 4. CD Pipeline will deploy the images from container registry to Azure Kubernetes
-5. ASP.net Core connects to SQL Linux container , this also can connect to Azure SQL DB.
+5. ASP.net Core connects to SQL Linux container  or Azure SQL DB.
 SQL Linux container use Azure Storage Account to save data.

 ----------------------------------------------------------
 # Provisioning Azure Kubernetes Service with Terraform using Azure DevOps - IaC